Cirice/Machine-Learning-KnowledgeBase/README.md

 |    writing    |  11      |
 |    here    |      12  |

-Now if we hash each word (ignoring the punctuations and space character) from document A and document B using our hash function and use the output integer as the index for the array we can represent two documents as two bit arrays (array containg only 0 and 1s as values):
+Now if we hash each word (ignoring the punctuations and space character) from document A and document B using our hash function and use the output integer as the index for the array we can represent two documents as two same-sized bit-arrays (these arrays are having only 0 and 1s as values):

 Via this scheme vectotized representation of documents A and B would look like this: